mitranim/web-starter/readme.md

 Each suggestion below is just that: a tiny dependency-free tool, that does one job extremely well and replaces mountainous amounts of junk offered by alternatives.

 * HTTP requests: use the native [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
-When using Node, use a fetch [polyfill/shim](https://github.com/node-fetch/node-fetch).
-Deno has `fetch` built-in.
 Use [abort signals](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) for cancelation.
 You don't need anything else.
 Libraries with thousands of stars will just waste your time.

 * Type assertions and functional programming utils: [`fpx`](https://github.com/mitranim/fpx).
 Tiny replacement for Lodash.